Heartbreaker (Ryan Adams album): Heartbreaker '25 World Tour

 In late 2024, Adams announced plans for his Heartbreaker '25 World Tour in support of the 25th anniversary of his debut album, Heartbreaker.
 The tour, according to a press release, "is set to offer up an intimate, acoustic set that highlights his massive career."
-The tour began in Australia on October 4, 2024 and will run until November 27, 2024 on New York.
-It will resume in March 2025 in Norway and will conclude on June 28, 2025 in Charles Town, WV.
+The tour began in Australia on October 4, 2024 and will run until November 27, 2024 in New York.
+It will resume in March 2025 in Norway and will conclude on June 28, 2025 in Charles Town, West Virginia.

 Other information

 "Shakedown on 9th Street" was covered on the Red Dirt band No Justice's Live at Billy Bob's album in 2007.

 "Oh My Sweet Carolina" has been covered at least twice.
-The song can be heard on the deluxe edition of Zac Brown Band's 2010 album You Get What You Give, as well as on the 2008 Portastatic release Some Small History.
+The song can be heard on the deluxe edition of Zac Brown Band's 2010 album, You Get What You Give, as well as on the 2008 Portastatic release, Some Small History.
 Contestant Paul McDonald sang "Come Pick Me Up" on American Idol.

-English DJ Mark Ronson remixed the song "Amy" for his 2007 album Version, of which singer Kenna provides vocals.
+English DJ Mark Ronson remixed the song "Amy" for his 2007 album, Version, of which singer Kenna provides vocals.
 The song "To Be Young (Is To Be Sad, Is To Be High)" is featured in the 2006 film Accepted, the 2002 film The Slaughter Rule, and the 2003 film Old School.
 A version of this song was also released in 2009 by David Rawlings on the Dave Rawlings Machine album A Friend of a Friend.
 "Come Pick Me Up" is featured in the film Elizabethtown (which also featured two other Ryan Adams songs) and in a Series 2 episode of Skins.
 It was also named #285 on Pitchfork Media's "Top 500 songs of the 2000s".
 Joan Baez would cover "In My Time of Need" in 2003.

 Elton John has famously credited the Heartbreaker album as helping to regenerate his career and in 2002 he performed songs from it with Ryan Adams and did a joint interview with him where he thanked Ryan.